tktushar/design_patterns/notes.md

 ### Class Creation Observations
 1. Without 'override' keyword, the parent class's virtual function will run.
 Though, missing override would not give any warning.
 This is some backwards compatibility thing.
+2. If class C inherits class B and class B inherits class A, and B overrides a pure virtual function in A, C can override this same function even when defined in B.

 ## Misc
 1. this vs *this. this is a pointer, *this is a deferenced object.
 While returning from a function, return a referecne when you don't want to return a clone because returning *this will create a clone on the stack.